 RCTs are considered the gold standard for demonstrating the efficacy of medicinal products and for obtaining an initial estimate of the risk of adverse outcomes.
-However, as is well understood, these data are often not necessarily indicative of the benefits, risks or comparative effectiveness of an intervention when used in clinical practice populations.
-The IMI GetReal Glossary defines a pragmatic clinical trial (PCT) as ‘a study comparing several health interventions among a randomised, diverse population representing clinical practice, and measuring a broad range of health outcomes.’
-PCTs are focused on evaluating benefits and risks of treatments in patient populations and settings more representative of routine clinical practice.
-To ensure generalisability, pragmatic trials should represent the patients to whom the treatment will be applied, for instance, inclusion criteria would be broad (e.g. allowing co-morbidity, co-medication, wider age range), the follow-up would be minimized and allow for treatment switching etc. Monitoring safety in a phase III real-world effectiveness trial: use of novel methodology in the Salford Lung Study (Pharmacoepidemiol Drug Saf.
-2017;26(3):344-352) describes the model of a phase III pragmatic RCT where patients were enrolled through primary care practices using minimal exclusion criteria and without extensive diagnostic testing and where potential safety events were captured through patients’ electronic health records and in turn triggered review by the specialist safety team.
+However, they are not necessarily indicative of the benefits, risks or comparative effectiveness of an intervention when used in clinical practice.
+The IMI GetReal Glossary defines a pragmatic clinical trial as ‘a study comparing several health interventions among a randomised, diverse population representing clinical practice, and measuring a broad range of health outcomes’.
+Pragmatic clinical trials are focused on evaluating benefits and risks of treatments in patient populations and settings that are more representative of routine clinical practice.
+To ensure generalisability, pragmatic trials should represent the patients to whom the treatment will be applied, for instance, inclusion criteria may be broader (e.g. allowing co-morbidity, co-medication, wider age range), and the follow-up may be minimised and allow for treatment switching.
+Monitoring safety in a phase III real-world effectiveness trial: use of novel methodology in the Salford Lung Study (Pharmacoepidemiol Drug Saf 2017;26(3):344-352) describes the model of a phase III pragmatic clinical trial where patients were enrolled through primary care practices using minimal exclusion criteria and without extensive diagnostic testing, and where potential safety events were captured through patients’ electronic health records and triggered review by the specialist safety team.

-Pragmatic explanatory continuum summary (PRECIS): a tool to help trial designers (CMAJ 2009; 180: E45-57) is a tool to support pragmatic trial designs and helps define and evaluate the degree of pragmatism.
+Pragmatic explanatory continuum summary (PRECIS): a tool to help trial designers (CMAJ 2009; 180(10): E45-E57) is a tool to support pragmatic trial designs and help define and evaluate the degree of pragmatism.
 The PRECIS tool has been further refined and now comprises nine domains each scored on a 5 point Likert scale ranging from very explanatory to very pragmatic with an exclusive focus on the issue of applicability (The PRECIS-2 tool: designing trials that are fit for purpose.
 BMJ 2015;350: h2147).
 A checklist and additional guidance is also provided in Improving the reporting of pragmatic trials: an extension of the CONSORT statement (BMJ 2008; 337 (a2390): 1-8).

-Large simple trials (LSTs) are pragmatic RCTs with minimal data collection protocols that are narrowly focused on clearly defined outcomes important to patients as well as clinicians.
+Large simple trials are pragmatic clinical trials with minimal data collection narrowly focused on clearly defined outcomes important to patients as well as clinicians.
 Their large sample size provides adequate statistical power to detect even small differences in effects.
-Additionally, LST's include a follow-up time that mimics normal clinical practice.
+Additionally, large simple trials include a follow-up time that mimics routine clinical practice.

-LSTs are particularly suited when an adverse event is very rare or with a delayed latency (with a large expected attrition rate), when the population exposed to the risk is heterogeneous (e.g. different indications and age groups), when several risks need to be assessed in the same trial or when many confounding factors need to be balanced between treatment groups.
-In these circumstances, the cost and complexity of a traditional RCT may outweigh its advantages and LSTs can help keep the volume and complexity of data collection to a minimum.
+Large simple trials are particularly suited when an adverse event is very rare or has a delayed latency (with a large expected attrition rate), when the population exposed to the risk is heterogeneous (e.g. different indications and age groups), when several risks need to be assessed in the same trial or when many confounding factors need to be balanced between treatment groups.
+In these circumstances, the cost and complexity of a traditional RCT may outweigh its advantages and large simple trials can help keep the volume and complexity of data collection to a minimum.

 Outcomes that are simple and objective can also be measured from the routine process of care using epidemiological follow-up methods, for example by using questionnaires or hospital discharge records.
-LST methodology is discussed in Chapters 36 and 37 of the book Pharmacoepidemiology (Strom BL, Kimmel SE, Hennessy S. 5th Edition, Wiley, 2012), which includes a list of conditions appropriate for the conduct of a LST and a list of conditions which make a LST feasible.
-Examples of published LSTs are Assessment of the safety of paediatric ibuprofen: a practitioner based randomised clinical trial (JAMA 1995;279:929-33) and Comparative mortality associated with ziprasidone and olanzapine in real-world use among 18,154 patients with schizophrenia: The Zodiac Observational Study of Cardiac Outcomes (ZODIAC) (Am J Psychiatry 2011;168(2):193-201).
+Examples of published large simple trials are An assessment of the safety of paediatric ibuprofen: a practitioner based randomised clinical trial (JAMA 1995;279:929-33) and Comparative mortality associated with ziprasidone and olanzapine in real-world use among 18,154 patients with schizophrenia: The Zodiac Observational Study of Cardiac Outcomes (ZODIAC) (Am J Psychiatry 2011;168(2):193-201).

-Note that the use of the term ‘simple’ in the expression ‘LST’ refers to data structure and not data collection.
+Note that the use of the term ‘simple’ in the expression ‘Large simple trials’ refers to data structure and not to data collection.
 It is used in relation to situations in which a small number of outcomes are measured.
 The term may therefore not adequately reflect the complexity of the studies undertaken.

 There are few published examples of randomised database studies, but this design could become more common in the near future with the increasing computerisation of medical records.
 Pragmatic randomised trials using routine electronic health records: putting them to the test (BMJ 2012;344:e55) describes a project to implement randomised trials in the everyday clinical work of general practitioners, comparing treatments that are already in common use, and using routinely collected electronic healthcare records both to identify participants and to gather results.